wangchengwei-cher/wangchengwei-cher.github.io/_pages/about.md

-A favorite moment recently captured in 2024.
+### A moment from 2024

-Reynisfjara, Iceland.
+*Reynisfjara, Iceland*

 Landscapes change quietly.
 So does time.

-Before the tides rewrite the shore, do what matters.
+Before the tides rewrite the shore,
+do what matters.

 ![Editing a Markdown file for a talk](/images/Iceland.png)